 This just seems better to me!

-3 – Groupon Customers Only Care About the Bargain – Next up there is a risk that Groupon customers are “first” and possibly ONLY interested in the discount.
+3 – Groupon Customers Only Care About the Bargain – Next up, there is a risk that Groupon customers are “first” and possibly ONLY interested in the discount.

-This is controversial, but I noticed this working in various restaurants as a server in cheap restaurants more people would complain compared to more expensive restaurants.
-Oh, and if you Google this topic you might notice similar stories.
+This is controversial, but I noticed this working in various restaurants as a server in cheap restaurants, more people would complain compared to more expensive restaurants.
+Oh, and if you Google this topic, you might notice similar stories.

-Imagine you get a killer deal on gas, but a week later the price increases by 75% are you going to be super excited to go back there?
+Imagine you get a killer deal on gas, but a week later, the price increases by 75%.
+Are you going to be super excited to go back there?
 No, you probably will not!

-Instead, you probably will continue to look for another deal that is close to the same price you already paid possibly on Groupon.
+Instead, you probably will continue to look for another deal that is close to the same price you already paid, possibly on Groupon.

-The expectations of Groupon Customers are not a reality and this can be a real problem for the business owner.
+The expectations of Groupon Customers are not a reality, and this can be a real problem for the business owner.

 People who scan Groupon emails every day are probably looking for savings, not the “best” product or service.